Bruce Fields

 Other stuff

-I juggle with the Ann Arbor juggling club, and have sometimes helped organize our juggling festival.
+I juggle with the Ann Arbor juggling club.
+I used to help organize our juggling festival.

 I've served on the board of the Washtenaw Bicycling and Walking Coalition.

-I used to help out a little with Arbor Update.
+I used to help out with Arbor Update, which has been on haitus since 2010.

 Other Bruce Fieldses: